 In circumstance where the curve is well within the screen, yet the background noise is high and the shape of the signal is obviously abnormal, it's possible that the receiver is jammed by a strong interference.
 Moreover, the interference could be outside the spectrum and thus cannot be directly observed on the screen.
-To cope with it, continue raising the REF or set it to ALC.
-On the other hand, manually increase attenuation (ATT) or reduce gain (AMP) would help.
+To cope with it, manually increase attenuation (ATT) or reduce gain (AMP) would help.
 These settings are all included in LEV menu.

-(9) Set SPAN appropriately by pressing SPAN button.
+- (8) Set SPAN appropriately by pressing SPAN button.
 The narrower the width, the higher the resolution, the lower the background noise, and slightly better the anti-interference ability.
 Vice versa.
 With other demands satisfied, the narrower the better.
-Nonetheless, extremely low background noise in a narrow spectrum exposes the residual responses of the apparatus (also known as dots), even making them dazzling.

-(10) Normally the spectrum adopts peak detector, and the setting entrance locates in the second page of the mode main menu.
+Nonetheless, extremely low background noise in a narrow spectrum exposes the residual responses of the apparatus (also known as dots), even making them dazzling. - (9) Normally the spectrum adopts peak detector, and the setting entrance locates in the second page of the mode main menu.
 This parameter does not worth attention unless the user is paticular with spectrum, like reading number using the marker.

-(11) Press MODU button to enter demodulation setting menu.
+(10) Press MODU button to enter demodulation setting menu.
 Level measurements parameters are also in here.